Shed Felt Buying Guide

 Heavy Duty felt

-Most Heavy Duty sheds felt is made in the same way as standard products, which is by soaking a compressed cloth fibre or matted card base in bitumen.
+Most heavy-duty shed felts are made in the same way as standard products, which is by soaking a compressed cloth fibre or matted card base in bitumen.
 The difference is that twice as much raw material is used in the manufacturing process.
 That is twice the amount of fibre and twice as much bitumen.
-The finished product is double the thickness of standard shed felt.
+The finished product is double the thickness of the standard shed felt.
 It also tends to be coarser, and it is twice as heavy.

 Can I Increase The Lifespan Of Shed Felt?